 Since 2010, Alessia had several solo exhibitions, mainly in Spain, but also in Brazil, Italy and Japan.
 Moreover, she participated in many group shows.
 At the beginning of her carrier, the focus was in Spain.
 Nevertheless, in the last years her works were as well on view in Italy, Netherlands (Unseen Amsterdam), France (Arles Cosmos) and England (Lens Culture Award, London Photo).
 Outside Europe, her works were presented in Brazil (Galeria Mascate), Shanghai (Shanghai Photofestival) and Ethiopia (Addis Foto Fest).

 Alessia’s first photos were still life’s, close to Italian renaissance painting.
 After a period of experimenting with different techniques and combining diverse genres, her work became more conceptual.
 She creates series by investigating an issue from various angles, with the result that the single shooting gets its importance mainly in context with the associated photos.
-This becomes evident in her most recent series “Fata Morgana”, where our artwork of the month February 2019 is taken from.
+This becomes evident in her series “Fata Morgana”, where our artwork of the month February 2019 is taken from.
 Here she is questioning the ambiguous image of her home region Salento between reality and appearance.

 Alessia lives and works in Lecce.